 Richard Byrne shared a tutorial on how to use SchoolTube to access YouTube videos.
 In addition to reading the very useful tutorial, it would be important to go to Richard’s blog and read the caution he shares.

 Download Tube is a new application that easily lets you download a video to your computer from the Web.
 It works very easily to download videos to your laptop from sites like YouTube that are blocked by school content filters.
 Then they can be shown in school.
 (A reader writes that using this app caused an alert on his anti-virus program.
 I haven’t had a similar experience, but let me know if you have) YouTube Catcher ; Catch YouTube and Media Converter are similar applications.

 Another recommendation that Joyce makes that I’ve used is the web tool Zamzar.
 YouTube doesn’t offer a way to download and save their videos, so you have to use a site like Zamzar to do so and save it on a Flash Drive (or your laptop) or make it accessible via an email link.
 Tony Vincent doesn’t appear to have updated his blog in a year, but his post on Download YouTube Videos And Use Them at School still provides the best step-by-step description on how to use Zamzar that I’ve seen.

 If you use Dropbox, Videodropper could be a good option.

 Again, I encourage you to visit Joyce’s post.
 You might prefer some of her other ideas.

-I hope that some day, maybe even soon, our School District will allow teachers to access YouTube.
-If and when that day comes, it would be nice to be able to show videos without all the clutter that accompanies a YouTube video on the screen.
+It would be nice to be able to show videos without all the clutter that accompanies a YouTube video on the screen.
 Here are a couple of easy web tools that let you do just that — just copy and paste the url address of the video and you get all the other stuff eliminated: